MAHAD-ALI-AWAN/CDF/curtain.md

 This experience has helped me establish a clear professional direction and has shown me that I require formal postgraduate education to progress from foundational and self-directed cybersecurity knowledge toward advanced professional capability.

-The Master of Information Technology with a major in Cyber Security and Networking at Murdoch University represents the next logical stage of this progression.
+The Master of Information Technology with a major in Cyber Security and Networking at Curtin University represents the next logical stage of this progression.
 It connects my Computer Science education, professional software engineering experience, and subsequent cybersecurity and cloud development into a coherent academic and professional pathway.

 Accordingly, the period between August 2025 and August 2026 should not be considered an unexplained period of inactivity.
 It was a purposeful period dedicated to career transition, technical upskilling, practical cybersecurity development, and preparation for postgraduate study.